-A new feature at the Natural Stone Show taking place in London at ExCeL from 30 April to 2 May is the 'Sculptors' Studio', where some of the industry’s leading artists have been invited to exhibit examples of their work in a celebration of the best of British creativity, craftsmanship and design.
+A new feature of the Natural Stone Show taking place in London at ExCeL from 30 April to 2 May is the 'Sculpture Studio', where some of the industry’s artists have been invited to exhibit examples of their work in a celebration of the best of British creativity, craftsmanship and design.

-The artists involved include Mark Brooks of Artisan Memorials and Lois Anderson, two of the artist-letter carvers of The Lettering Arts Trust, and sculptors Carrie Horwood of Cat’s Eye Carving, Pippa Unwin of Mewstone Masonry, Graeme Mitchinson and Jude Tucker.
+The artists involved include Mark Brooks of Artisan Memorials and Lois Anderson, two of the artist-lettercarvers of The Lettering Arts Trust, and sculptors Carrie Horwood of Cat’s Eye Carving, Pippa Unwin of Mewstone Masonry, Oliver Annaly and Jude Tucker.

-Renowned as the organiser of the Gloucester Stone Festival, Carrie Horwood’s career started at Christ Church College in Canterbury, where she achieved a degree in sculpture in 1999.
-She secured work experience in the mason's yard at Canterbury Cathedral, which brought conviction to her decision that this was the career path she wanted to pursue.
-In the Summer of 1999 Carrie moved to Gloucestershire where she became the first woman apprentice stonemason at Gloucester Cathedral, and by 2005 she had established her own business undertaking many types of commissions involving letter cutting, sculpture and smaller designs.
-She will be bringing a number of pieces to the Sculptors' Studio, including Angel Lepine and Mother and Child, as examples of the work available to buy from her studio at Taurus Crafts on the edge of the Forest of Dean.
+Carrie Horwood achieved a degree in sculpture at Christ Church College in Canterbury from 1995-1999, after which she had work experience in the mason's yard at Canterbury Cathedral, where she decided this was what she wanted for her career.
+In the Summer of 1999 Carrie moved to Gloucestershire where she became the first woman apprentice stonemason at Gloucester Cathedral.
+She set up her own business in 2005, undertaking many types of commissions involving letter cutting, sculptures and smaller designs that she sells from her studio at Taurus Crafts on the edge of the Forest of Dean.